AGSQ11/ngx_http_webp_module/README.md

 After configuring the module, you can test it by:

-1. Placing some test images (JPEG, PNG, AVIF, JPEG XL) in your `/images/` directory.
+1. Placing some test images (JPEG, PNG, AVIF, and JPEG XL if supported) in your `/images/` directory.
 2. Accessing these images through a web browser that supports WebP.
 3. Checking the response headers for the `X-Optimization` header, which should be set to `ENGINYRING WebP Conversion Module 1.0`.
 4. Verifying that the images are served in WebP format when supported.